Yolinux.com Tutorial

 • A union can not be used as a base class.

-Why a tutorial on such a simple subject?
-While simple, it has been overlooked by every C++ book I have ever seen.
+Why a tutorial on the seemingly simple subject of structs and unions?
+While it at first may appear simple, the comlete coverage has been overlooked by every C++ book I have ever seen.
 Many programmers I have met didn't know that constructors could be used with a C structure.
 I didn't know until I was told by another programmer.
 It was not covered by my professor nor was it in our very thourough C++ text book.
 This is just an FYI.

 Books: